adamd3/adamd3.github.io/content/research/index.md

 # Research interests

-Broadly speaking, I am interested in developing statistical and machine learning approaches to uncover novel insights in molecular biological data.
+Broadly speaking, I am interested in developing and applying statistical and machine learning approaches to describe biological data and uncover novel insights.
 I have worked with a variety of genome-scale and population-level data sets, in both humans and microbial pathogens.

 ### Machine learning (ML) to improve disease understanding and healthcare